 As soon as a student is accepted as a candidate for two degrees, the appropriate dean(s) will appoint supervisors for each of the proposed majors.
 The supervisors and the student will work out a basic course plan for the two degrees and inform the appropriate dual degree dean(s) of the plan.
 The supervisors will maintain joint control over the student’s academic program.
 The deans’ offices and the supervisors will receive copies of the grade reports and other records for students pursuing two degrees.

-10. No Whittemore School of Business and Economics course may be taken on a pass/fail basis by a student majoring in business administration, economics, or hotel administration.
+10. No Peter T. Paul College course may be taken on a pass/fail basis by a student majoring in business administration, economics, or hotel administration.

 11. Pass/fail and credit/fail courses are not graded courses.

 - Student Code of Conduct and Conduct Process